Rebasing vs Non-Rebasing Token Tracking: Where the Yield Hides (2026)

 | Non-rebasing wrapper | Fixed | Exchange rate / index |

 stETH rebases (units grow daily); wstETH wraps it (fixed units, rising rate).
 An Aave aToken accrues interest into the balance (rebasing-style).
-Different tokens, one underlying pattern: yield as units vs yield as price.
+Different tokens, one underlying pattern: yield as units versus yield as price.

 Why confusing them produces a fiction

-- Wrapper treated as rebasing → the tracker invents inflows that never happened (the fixed balance "should" be growing, so it fabricates).
+- A wrapper treated as rebasing makes the tracker invent inflows that never happened: the fixed balance "should" be growing, so it fabricates.

-- Rebasing treated as static → the tracker hides the yield until disposal and misstates both balance and gain.
+- A rebasing token treated as static makes the tracker hide the yield until disposal and misstate both balance and gain.

-This is not cosmetic: it changes the reported position and, downstream, every gain/income figure derived from it.
+This is not cosmetic.
+It changes the reported position and, downstream, every gain or income figure derived from it.
 Detecting the model is the prerequisite, exactly as in the stETH/wstETH case generalised.

 A rebase is not a transaction

-The core challenge: a rebase changes the balance with no discrete transfer, so transfer-only ingestion misses it.
+The core challenge is that a rebase changes the balance with no discrete transfer, so transfer-only ingestion misses it.
 A correct tracker:

 - for a rebasing token, reads the derived balance and attributes the change;

-- for a wrapper, reads the index / exchange rate and values accordingly;
+- for a wrapper, reads the index or exchange rate and values accordingly;

 - never waits for a transaction that never comes.